grafana/grafana/docs/sources/features/datasources/cloudmonitoring.md

 The updated Cloud Monitoring data source ships with pre-configured dashboards for five of the most popular GCP services:

-- BigQuery Query Monitoring,
+- BigQuery Query Monitoring
-- Cloud SQL Monitoring,
+- Cloud SQL Monitoring
-- GCE VM Instance Monitoring,
+- GCE VM Instance Monitoring
-- GKE Cluster Monitoring, and
+- GKE Cluster Monitoring
-- HTTP_S Load Balancer Monitoring.
+- HTTP_S Load Balancer Monitoring

 To import the pre-configured dashboards, go to the configuration page of a Cloud monitoring data source and click on the `Dashboards` tab.
 Click `Import` for the dashboard you would like to use.
 The datasource of the newly created dashboard panels will be the one selected above.